Squirrel Story

 Years pass until the man is awakened in the night by two oarsmen who tell him of a “charmed man in a temple of the North, capable of walking on fire without burning himself.”

 Which brings me back to the squirrel.
-It now occurs to me that the prophecy of the squirrel may be that, in fact, we are the squirrel.
+It occurs to me that the prophecy of the squirrel may be simply this: we are the squirrel.

 In a world that’s bigger than we realize, with rules and dangers we don’t always understand, it might behoove us to look around a bit, not so much left and right but more backward and forward.
-Looking back we might start to accept that we’re part of a continuum of humanity—it’s not just our generation that is so special.
+Looking back more often we might start to take the view that we’re part of a continuum of humanity—it’s not just our generation that is so special.
 People have learned a thing or two over time; maybe we should heed some of that wisdom.
 And looking forward, of course, everyone looks forward.
-But I mean with a long, long focus.
+But I mean with a long focus.
 Squinting into the distance keeps our hearts and minds focused on those to come after us.
-And those after that.
+And those still after.